-Each biennium, each person who is licensed to practice as a hearing aid dispenser in this state shall be required to complete a minimum of 32 hours of continuing education approved by the Board.
-A minimum of two hours shall be in the content areas of Iowa hearing aid dispenser law and rules, or ethics.
+Each biennium, each person who is licensed to practice as a hearing aid specialist in this state shall be required to complete a minimum of 32 hours of continuing education approved by the board.
+A minimum of 2 hours shall be in the content areas of Iowa hearing aid specialist law and rules, or ethics.

-Audiologists who dispense hearing aids must obtain a hearing aid dispensers license.
+Audiologists who dispense hearing aids must obtain a hearing aid specialist license.

 A hearing aid trial period is not addressed in the law/regulations.

 Mail order dispensing and internet sales are not addressed in the law/regulations.

 Board of Hearing Aid Dispensers

 For further information on laws and regulations for speech-language pathologists and audiologists, please visit this website: